paulimhoff/paulimhoff.github.io/_pages/people.md

 * Bradford Morgan (2024.1-), Undergraduate research

 ##
-While not everyone, this is some of the group at lunch celebrating the end of summer.
+While not everyone, this is some of the group at lunch celebrating the end of summer (left) and Derya with a few students at her PhD defense (right).

 <img src="/images/lunch_photo_beka_ahlstrom.jpg" width="400" > <img src="/images/derya_phd_defense.jpg" width="400" >